-L2G says that it carried out an income and expenditure assessment with Miss W prior to providing her with her loan.
+L2G says that it carried out an income and expenditure assessment with Miss G prior to providing her with her loan.
 It also carried out credit checks.
-L2G checks suggested Miss W's income was around to £1,200.00 and her expenditure was £930.
-This left Miss W with enough to cover the payments to this loan.
+L2G checks suggested Miss G's income was around to £1,850.00 and her expenditure was approaching £1,400.00.
+This left Miss G with enough to cover the payments to this loan.

 I've carefully considered what L2G has said.
-But L2G's credit checks clearly show that Miss W had defaulted on a credit account.
-L2G may consider this to be historic.
-But I'm mindful that Miss W had more recent missed payments on other accounts too, including being in arrears on her hire purchase.
+But L2G's credit checks clearly show that Miss G had defaulted on more than one credit account.
+L2G may consider this to be historic - although it's unclear to me why it's referring to the earliest of Miss G's defaults when it's clear it would have seen more recent ones.
+In any event, I'm mindful that Miss G had more recent missed payments on other accounts too.

-Furthermore, L2G's checks not only showed that Miss W's income was lower than what she declared, but that the repayments to this loan would take up a significant portion of the disposable income figure arrived at too.
-Bearing all of this in mind, I think that L2G needed to take further steps to verify Miss W's actual monthly expenditure.
+Furthermore, L2G's checks not only showed that Miss G's income was substantially lower than what she declared, but that the repayments to this loan would take up a significant portion of the disposable income figure arrived at too.
+Bearing all of this in mind, I think that L2G needed to take further steps to verify Miss G's actual monthly expenditure.

-As I can't see that this L2G did do this, I don't think that the checks it carried out before providing Miss W with this loan were reasonable and proportionate.
+As I can't see that this L2G did do this, I don't think that the checks it carried out before providing Miss G with this loan were reasonable and proportionate.

-Would reasonable and proportionate checks have indicated to L2G that Miss W would have been unable to repay her loan?
+Would reasonable and proportionate checks have indicated to L2G that Miss G would have been unable to repay her loan?

 As reasonable and proportionate checks weren't carried out before this loan was provided, I can't say for sure what they would've shown.
-So I need to decide whether it is more likely than not that a proportionate check would have told L2G that Miss W would have been unable to sustainably repay this loan.
+So I need to decide whether it is more likely than not that a proportionate check would have told L2G that Miss G would have been unable to sustainably repay this loan.

-L2G was required to establish whether Miss W could make her loan repayments without experiencing significant adverse consequences - not just whether the loan payments were technically affordable on a strict pounds and pence calculation.
+L2G was required to establish whether Miss G could make her loan repayments without experiencing significant adverse consequences - not just whether the loan payments were technically affordable on a strict pounds and pence calculation.

 I've carefully considered the information provided.
-Having done so, it's clear that Miss W was struggling and in significant debt.
-So I think that proportionate checks would more likely than not have shown L2G that Miss W was unlikely to be able to make her payments without borrowing further or suffering significant adverse consequences.
+Having done so, it's clear that Miss G was borrowing further to repay previous loans.
+And even then she went on to default on additional accounts including this one.
+So I think that proportionate checks would more likely than not have shown L2G that Miss G was unlikely to be able to make her payments without borrowing further or suffering significant adverse consequences.

-Bearing all of this in mind, I'm satisfied that reasonable and proportionate checks would more likely than not have demonstrated that Miss W would not have been able to make the repayments to this loan without borrowing further and/or suffering undue difficulty.
-And, in these circumstances, I find that reasonable and proportionate checks would more likely than not have alerted L2G to the fact that Miss W was in no sort of position to make the payments on this loan without suffering significant adverse consequences.
+Bearing all of this in mind, I'm satisfied that reasonable and proportionate checks would more likely than not have demonstrated that Miss G would not have been able to make the repayments to this loan without borrowing further and/or suffering undue difficulty.
+And, in these circumstances, I find that reasonable and proportionate checks would more likely than not have alerted L2G to the fact that Miss G was in no sort of position to make the payments on this loan without suffering significant adverse consequences.

-Did L2G act unfairly or unreasonably towards Miss W in some other way?
+Did L2G act unfairly or unreasonably towards Miss G in some other way?

 I've carefully thought about everything provided.
-And having done so, I've not seen anything to suggest that L2G acted unfairly or unreasonably towards Miss W in some other way.
-So I don't think L2G acted unfairly or unreasonably towards Miss W in some other way.
+And having done so, I've not seen anything to suggest that L2G acted unfairly or unreasonably towards Miss G in some other way.
+So I don't think L2G acted unfairly or unreasonably towards Miss G in some other way.

-Did Miss W lose out as a result of L2G unfairly providing her with this loan?
+Did Miss G lose out as a result of L2G unfairly providing her with this loan?